albertllousas/dependency-inversion-principle-explained/readme.md

   List<Ticket> findAll();
 }
 ```
-**Important**: If we took a look on the packages, you have should notice that now the interface belongs to the high level module, so the use case define how it wants to access the tickets.
+**Important**: If we took a look on the packages, you have should noticed that now the interface belongs to the high level module, so the use case defines how it wants to access the tickets.

 ```java
 package my.awesome.project.repositories